 FAQ

-Yes, depression and anxiety often occur alongside vitiligo and can greatly affect a person's quality of life.
-The connection comes from the fact that both the skin and brain develop from the same layer in the embryo, ectoderm, and are influenced by similar neurotransmitters and hormones in the body.
+Depression and anxiety are often linked with vitiligo, significantly impacting a person’s quality of life.
+The connection stems from the shared origin of the skin and brain during embryonic development from the ectoderm.
+Both are influenced by similar neurotransmitters and hormones, highlighting the intricate relationship between mental health and skin conditions.

-A recent study found that people with depression are 4-5 times more likely to develop vitiligo, making depression a significant risk factor for the condition.
-It also found that people with vitiligo who also have anxiety or depression tend to have worse outcomes from treatment.
-Another research has also shown that antidepressants, like amitriptyline, might help those who are dealing with both vitiligo and depression.
-This suggests that managing mental health is a crucial part of treating vitiligo effectively.
+A recent study found that people with depression are 4-5 times more likely to develop vitiligo, identifying depression as a significant risk factor.
+Additionally, individuals with vitiligo who also experience anxiety or depression often have worse outcomes from treatment, underscoring the importance of addressing mental health in managing the condition.

 Over 40% of people surveyed reported that vitiligo significantly affects their emotional well-being, harming their self-esteem, relationships, and careers.
 Daily activities such as choosing clothes, attending social events, handshaking, and intimate interactions cause them stress.
 Around 60% often conceal their condition with makeup or clothing, especially those with more than 5% of their body affected.
 Additionally, over half of the respondents have recognized mental health issues, with anxiety (30%) and depression (25%) being the most common, particularly noted among patients in India.